Peanut Butter Chocolate Chia Pudding

 One of my favorite things to do with chia seeds is use them to make chia seed pudding for breakfast.
 It can be prepared the night before, making it a great option for mornings when I’m on-the-go.

 This particular chia pudding is made with cocoa powder and creamy, natural peanut butter.
-The dessert-like flavor gives this breakfast bowl a very decadent quality, despite the aforementioned nutritional stats and the fact that there is no added sugar in this recipe.
+The dessert-like flavor gives this breakfast bowl a very decadent quality, despite the aforementioned nutritional stats.

 - ¼ cup chia seeds